 Figure 3.3.1-2: Network slice for enterprise profile applications

+In this scenario:

-Every application in the enterprise/work profile of the UE, including the 5G Media Streaming application, uses the allocated enterprise network slice for communication with the DN entities.
-Every application in the non-enterprise profile of the UE (e.g., personal profile), including the 5G Media Streaming application, uses the default (e.g., eMBB) network slice for communication with the DN entities.
-Android 13+ supports network slicing with multiple enterprise slices, and slicing based on user profiles.
+- Every application in the enterprise/work profile of the UE, including the 5GMSd-Aware Application, uses the allocated enterprise network slice for communication with DN entities accessible from that slice.

+- Every application in the non-enterprise profile of the UE (e.g., personal profile), including the 5GMSd-Aware application, uses the default (e.g., eMBB) network slice for communication with DN entities accessible from that slice.

+NOTE: Android 13+ supports network slicing with multiple enterprise slices, and slicing based on user profiles.

 3.3.2 Scenario #2: Slice serving a specific application of an enterprise